malekzada/rockbuster/README.md

     COUNT(CASE WHEN replacement_cost BETWEEN 10 AND 20 THEN 1 END) AS replacement_cost10to20,
     COUNT(CASE WHEN replacement_cost > 20 THEN 1 END) AS replacement_cost_above20
 FROM film;</code></pre>

+## Recommendations:
+● Focus marketing effort on Top 5-10 countries as they bring the most revenue Majority of the Top countries are rich countries.
+● To get more customers, decrease the renting price and replacement based on the country. eg. discord’s Nitro subscription.
+● Make the replacement cost cheaper and in turn increase the rental price to increase customer loyalty.

+## Next Steps:
+● Develop targeted marketing campaigns. for Top customers and Top regions with the marketing team.
+● Explore partnerships and licensing deals in highest traffic locations.

 ## Sources And Links:
 [Rockbuster Data Zip file](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)